Eschatologue/CM_wiki/docs/class/bard/debate.md

 Your sharp retorts can disrupt and unnerve your opponents in the heat of battle.
 You gain the following benefits:

-***Debate Time.*** You have the *True Strike* and *Vicious Mockery* cantrips always prepared.
+***Debate Cantrip.*** You have the *True Strike* and *Vicious Mockery* cantrips always prepared.
 You can choose to change their damage type to :dmg-psychic: Psychic damage whenever you cast them.

 ***Seething Words.*** When you deal :dmg-psychic: Psychic damage from a spell or class feature, it ignores :dmg-res: Resistance.
 Creature that are immune to :dmg-psychic: Psychic damage still takes half damage.